richard-d-zapata/ansible-role-oracle-java/README.md

     export JAVA_LOCAL_INSTALLERS_PATH="$HOME/Downloads"

-Or, you could always move the installers to the default location after downloading them:
+Or, you could always move the installers to a more permanent default location after downloading them and then point to that location:

     /Users/Shared/Installers/Java

-If you like to keep things neat and organized, you might organize the installers into folders, create a file named something like `setup` in a directory named `my` in this repository (the `my` directory is part of the .gitignore, so it will not be part of any commit) and then `source` the file:
+If you like to keep things neat and organized, you might organize the installers into folders, create a file named something like `setup` in a directory named `my` in this repository (most contents of the `my` directory are part of the .gitignore ignored files, so it will not be part of any commit) and then `source` the file:

 ``` shell
 # File: setup